 Many experts believe that the delivery of healthcare in the U.S. contains too much duplication and waste, and sometimes comes at an unnecessary increased risk to the patient.
 Patients need better information about what care they truly need, and they need to be able to talk with their physicians to get that information.

+The Choosing Wisely campaign is a national initiative sponsored by the American Board of Internal Medicine (ABIM) and supported by over 70 Specialty Medicine Societies.
 Since the Choosing Wisely campaign was launched in 2012, leading medical specialty societies have identified tests or procedures commonly used in their field, whose necessity should be questioned and discussed.
-The resulting lists of "Things Physicians and Patients Should Question" will spark discussion about the need – or lack thereof – for many frequently ordered tests or treatments.
+The resulting lists of "Things Physicians and Patients Should Question" (http://www.choosingwisely.org/doctor-patient-lists/) will spark discussion about the need – or lack thereof – for many frequently ordered tests or treatments.

 This website is for informational purposes only.
-Michigan Health information Alliance, Inc (MiHIA) is not responsible for the accuracy of information provided by other sources.
+Michigan Health Improvement Alliance, Inc (MiHIA) is not responsible for the accuracy of information provided by other sources.
 MiHIA does not give medical advice or recommend any particular health care providers.
 Consult your physician with any health-related questions or concerns.

-©2011-2014 - Michigan Health Information Alliance, Inc.
+©2011-2015 - Michigan Health Improvement Alliance, Inc.